BluedenW/p8105_hw6_zl2977/Assignment-6.md

     ## Multiple R-squared:  0.7181, Adjusted R-squared:  0.7173
     ## F-statistic: 848.1 on 13 and 4328 DF,  p-value: < 2.2e-16

-From the stepwise selection we get the best model with formula = bwt \~ babysex + bhead + blength + delwt + fincome + gaweeks + mheight + mrace
+From the stepwise selection we get the best model: `bwt ~ babysex + bhead + blength + delwt + fincome + gaweeks + mheight + mrace + parity +
-+ parity + ppwt + smoken, with adjusted r-squared value of 0.7173 and
-the p-value of overall F-test is smaller than 2.2e-16, which is statistically significant (less than 0.05).
+ppwt + smoken` with adjusted r-squared value of 0.7173 and the p-value of overall F-test is smaller than 2.2e-16, which is statistically significant (less than 0.05).

 We draw a plot of residuals vs. fitted values.